 Imagine what you might be missing.

-55% of communication is nonverbal.
-Standard surgical masks block the wearer's face and prevent the ability to see facial expressions and read lips.
+55% of communication is visual.
+Standard surgical masks block faces and prevent the ability to see facial expressions, read lips, and establish rapport.

 Miscommunication is a leading cause of medical errors and can be prevented.
 When standard masks are worn, the potential for miscommunication is especially compounded in patients who heavily rely on visual communication, such as deaf and hard of hearing patients.

 Masks don't have to mean miscommunication.

-ClearMask™ is the first, patent-pending transparent surgical mask with full-face visibility.
-The mask provides assured protection with a smart design optimized for comfort and breathability.
+The ClearMask™ is the first, patent-pending transparent surgical mask with full-face visibility.
+Our mask provides assured protection with a smart design optimized for comfort and breathability.

-Compared to other facemasks, the ClearMask™ allows patients and individuals to see more of the wearer’s face and facial expressions, while providing enhanced comfort, breathability, and safety.
+Unlike other masks, the ClearMask™ allows patients and individuals to see each other’s full faces and facial expressions, while making communication more human, natural, and accessible.

 Everyone benefits from seeing facial expressions and emotions.

 Visual communication is especially important for:

 Deaf and hard of hearing medical staff, medical students, laboratory technicians, and scientists